-In synthesis, cultural tourism appears in the cross-border context of Transmontano-Galego as a strategy of development to address the depopulation of rural areas and the difficult socioeconomic situation, problems shared by the two sides of the border, although they have different strategies for dealing with them.
-In the Portuguese case, the Ecomuseu do Barroso is a response to emigration-the abandonment of the countryside and the difficult terrain-that sees culture as a tool of integral development.
-The da Malhada festival in Paredes do Rio, in the context of the activities of the ecomuseum, represents an experience of contact and intercultural communication between the urban world and the rural world, toward which a debt is recognized.
+In synthesis, cultural tourism appears in the cross-border context of Transmontano-Galego as a strategy of development to address the demographic abandonment of rural areas and the difficult socio-economic situation, problems shared by the two sides of the border, though with different strategies for dealing with them.
+In the Portuguese case, the Ecomuseu do Barroso is a response to emigration, the abandonment of the countryside and the difficult terrain, that sees culture as a tool of integral development.
+The da Malhada festival in Paredes do Rio, in the context of the activities of the ecomuseum represents an experience of contact and intercultural communication between the urban world and the rural world, towards which a debt is recognised.

-In the present case we neither destroy the local cultures nor do we put the people in zoos; however, alternative forms of ethical and responsible cultural tourism are developed so that cultural and heritage resources are not seen exclusively as tourism resources.
-These resources are converted into products, but cannot be consumed the same way as other types of products, because they essentially consist of human experience and the active transmission of a lived culture.
+In the present case we neither destroy the local cultures nor do we put the people in zoos, however alternative forms of ethical and responsible cultural tourism are developed so that cultural and heritage resources are not seen exclusively as tourism resources.
+These resources are converted into products, but cannot be consumed the same way the other type of products, because they essentially consist of the human experience and the active transmission of a lived culture.